gleba/alak/README.md

 #### `match`
 `match(...pattern: any[]): void`
--See pattern matching examples in header.
+- See pattern matching examples in header and bottom.

 #### `end`